 Applicants must be high school seniors preparing to enter their first year of post-secondary education, have maintained a 3.0 GPA (or its equivalent) in the last two years of high school, and have resided for two years in one of the following counties: Spokane, Lincoln, Pend Oreille, Stevens or Whitman counties in Washington, or Kootenai, Shoshone, Bonner or Boundary counties in Idaho.
 Application is made through Scholarship America, December 1 - March 1.

 Applicants must be high school seniors or graduates of John R. Rogers High School, who have demonstrated financial need and have maintained a GPA of 3.0 or higher through the seventh semester of high school.
+The application for this scholarship is available beginning the first week of December and due March 1.

 Applicants must be graduating seniors of one of the following Spokane Valley schools: East Valley, University, Central Valley or West Valley.
 Financial need, academic achievement and community involvement are considered.
 Awards typically are $1,000.